Science and technology in the Philippines: Agriculture and aquaculture

 Agriculture is the field in science concerned with the different techniques of land cultivation and crop and livestock raising.
 The Department of Agriculture (Philippines) (DA) is a government agency responsible for the development of the Philippine's agriculture by generating policies, investments, and support services for local and export-oriented trade.
 In the Philippine Development Plan (PDP), Chapter 4: Competitive and Sustainable Agriculture and Fisheries Sector, both agriculture and fisheries sector provide the needs and raw materials for the market and surplus labor to the industry and service sectors.
 The focus for improvement would be to create jobs and raise income for farmers and encourage participation from them.
 Development of the agricultural sector is critical in maintaining an affordable price for food especially for the poor, which could lead to inclusive growth and poverty reduction.
-Proceso J. Alcala is a former district representative and the recently appointed DA secretary by President Benigno Aquino III in 2010.
+Proceso J. Alcala is a former district representative and appointed DA secretary by President Benigno Aquino III in 2010.
 He is considered the 'Father of Organic Agriculture' because of his work in the Organic Agricultural Act of 2010 (RA 10068).

 Developments regarding the research and technology of Philippine agriculture are currently in the works.
 Most of the researches are inclined in solving the problem of increasing hunger in the country by creating a more efficient and cheaper process of yielding produce.
 The International Rice Research Institute (IRRI) is an international research consortium, including the Philippines, which serves to improve the rice production and quality through biotechnology and research.
 One of their ongoing research involves changing the normal C3 carbon fixation mechanism of rice into a supercharged photosynthetic mechanism, C4 carbon fixation.
 Converting rice from a C3 plant into a C4 plant would be beneficial because the latter can efficiently produce more yield than the former in a given and limited amount of resources (land, water, and fertilizer).
 IRRI have made calculations that show that converting rice into a C4 plant would increase the yield at around 30-50%, demonstrating a double water-use efficiency, and providing more while using less fertilizer.
 Other rice varieties have been developed to increase efficiency without sacrificing the quality too much.
 PSB Rc26H (Magat), PSB Rc72H (Mestizo), and PSB Rc76H (Panay) are some of the rice hybrids developed but only Mestizo is currently available for planting.
 The texture and taste quality of Mestizo is comparable to the normal grain, IR64.